ZKeiLin/m4-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.
+# cp
+The `cp` command can be used to _copy_  a file or folder.
+For example:
+`cp my-photo.png my-photo2.png`
+Here's some more information about the `cp` command: * It can be used to recursively copy a directory with the `-R` option: `cp -R folder-1 folder-2`
+* You can print out progress to the terminal using the -v command, making it verbose): `cp -R -v folder-1 folder-2`